When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework: Experiments

 \subsection{Results}

-\Cref{tab:main_results} presents the retrieval performance (NDCG@10) of different similarity functions when fine-tuning Contriever and RetroMAE on MS MARCO v1.1 QA.
-Complete results including Recall@100 and MRR@10 are provided in Appendix~\ref{appendix:complete_results}.
+\Cref{tab:main_simplified} reports NDCG@10 for the four similarity variants on Contriever and RetroMAE finetuned on MS MARCO v1.1 QA; complete results across all training paradigms are in Appendix~\ref{appendix:complete_results}.

-Across both models, all magnitude-aware variants outperform Cosine on all benchmarks, with substantial gains on reasoning-intensive tasks: BRIGHT (+72\% for Contriever QNorm) and Multi-hop (+13\% for Contriever Dot).
-Interestingly, the optimal strategy is model-dependent: Contriever favors QNorm (preserving document magnitude), while RetroMAE favors DNorm (preserving query magnitude).
-The learnable normalization provides a robust default, achieving competitive performance without requiring prior knowledge about model characteristics.
-These results raise three questions that guide our analysis: \emph{what} information magnitude carries, \emph{when} it helps, and \emph{how} to leverage it.
+Across both models, all magnitude-aware variants outperform Cosine, with substantial gains on reasoning-intensive tasks: BRIGHT (+72\% for Contriever QNorm) and multi-hop QA (+13\% for Contriever Dot).
+The optimal variant is model-dependent: Contriever favors QNorm (document magnitude already correlates with relevance from contrastive pretraining), while RetroMAE favors DNorm (benefits from query-side gradient modulation).
+Learnable normalization provides a robust default when this prior is unavailable.